Overview of Starting a Hedge Fund in Singapore

 Smaller funds that have less than 30 investors can operate without a license.
 All others have to can operate under a single license like a Capital Markets Services license or Financial Advisers license.
 Securities and Futures Act (SFA) regulate the issuance of Capital Markets License.
 Whereas the Financial Advisers Act, (FAA) issues a Financial Advisers License.
 Offshore funds interested in marketing to Singapore investors must carry an appropriate license, and should be regulated by the offshore jurisdiction.

-If a Singaporean fund manager manages an offshore fund, then the amount earned may be termed as ‘Singapore sourced income’ and is liable to be taxed.
+As per the experienced accounting services Singapore, if a Singaporean fund manager manages an offshore fund, then the amount earned may be termed as ‘Singapore sourced income’ and is liable to be taxed.
 If on the other hand, an offshore fund has already paid the taxes to the offshore jurisdiction with tax rate of at least 15%, then Singapore will not tax the amount even if it is remitted into Singapore.

 There are a few exemptions given to both offshore and onshore funds.
 All types of onshore funds that are approved by the MAS, constituted in Singapore and have its administration performed in Singapore can avail the tax exemption benefits.
 Whereas, a qualifying offshore fund is one that is not 100% beneficially owned by Singapore investors, does not have its presence in Singapore, and is only present in the form of a company, trust, or individual account.